 from: General Secretariat

 to: Working Party on Company Law

-on: 5 July 2013
+on: 24 July 2013

-No. prev. doc.: 11274/13 DRS 124 CODEC 1539
+No. prev. doc.: 11908/13 DRS 132 CODEC 1667

-10922/13 DRS 116 CODEC 1455

 No. Cion prop.: 16972/11 DRS 122 CODEC 2040

 Subject: Proposal for a Regulation of the European Parliament and of the Council on specific requirements regarding statutory audit of public-interest entities

 - Presidency compromise text

 Delegations will find in the Annex I a Steering Note and in the Annex II a revised Presidency compromise text.
+Changes compared to the previous Presidency compromise text (doc.
+11908/13) are underlined.